 Syracuse Common Council Bob Dougherty recently went to a Planning Commission hearing to oppose an application to combine two lots into one.
 The application came from Syracuse Habitat for Humanity.
-Habitat builds homes for low income families–without taking a dime of government funding.
+Habitat builds homes for low income families--without taking a dime of government funding.
 However, Councilor Bob doesn't like the ranch houses that Habitat builds.
-He wants a different style.
-He thinks Habitat houses ruin the character of the neighborhood.
-What a dick move.
+He … Continue reading What A Dick Move!

 Four white, east-side liberal candidates for School Board?
 Sounds OK to me.
 But then, I'm a white, east-side liberal!
 According to the 2010 U.S. Census, Syracuse's population is 30% African-American and 8% Latino.
 The school district's student population is 50% African-American and 13% Latino.
-Only one out of the seven Commissioners on the school board will be a person of color.
-That’s the best we can do?
+Only one out of the seven Commissioners on the school board … Continue reading No candidates of color for school board?
+In segregated Syracuse?
+And you’re surprised?